Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 While the price tag upfront might seem steep, think of it as an investment.
 Unfixed code problems can lead to security breaches, fines, or even system crashes—all way more expensive than an audit!
 A good code audit can save you a ton of money, time, and headaches in the long run.

+## How Much Does a Code Audit Cost?

+Figuring out how much a code audit costs can feel like a mystery.
+The truth is, it depends on a bunch of things:

+* Code size and complexity: Bigger, more tangled code takes longer to audit, so it costs more.
+* Audit goals: Are you looking for security holes, performance tweaks, or making sure everything follows the rules?
+The more you want checked, the more it might cost.
+* Auditor cred: Highly experienced auditors might charge more, but they also bring the wisdom and battle scars to find deeper problems and give you better advice.
+* Location: Where the audit team lives can affect the cost.
+Big tech hubs might have pricier auditors than other areas, just like everything else costs more in those places.
+* Fancy tools: Sometimes, special tools are needed for an audit, which can add to the bill.

+While the price tag upfront might seem steep, think of it as an investment.
+Unfixed code problems can lead to security breaches, fines, or even system crashes—all way more expensive than an audit!
+A good code audit can save you a ton of money, time, and headaches in the long run.

 ## Anadea’s Experience in Code Audit Services

 ### Case 1: Report-writing Apps on Android and iOS